 |About | Media | Search | Contact|

 This week's theme: There is a word for it

 noun: The cry of a newborn.

 [From Latin vagire (to wail).]

-A newborn child's cry is called vagitus.
+NOTES: A newborn child's cry is called vagitus.
 Babies' cries have been heard even before their births.
 It's rare but vagitus uterinus has been observed on occasions when the membranes rupture, allowing air to enter the uterine cavity.

 "Pnin unfolded, for he actually seemed to forehear the babe's vagitus,

 I have never started a poem yet whose end I knew.
 Writing a poem is discovering. -Robert Frost, poet (1874-1963)